 From either side of the bridge, the canal gently curves away.
 This view looks south.
 On the left, after a succession of smaller buildings a pinkish facade marks the Palazzo Corner Loredan, whose two original floors date from the 12th or 13th century, when the family lived above their warehouse.
 The upper two floors are from the 16th century.
 Four more palazzi along is the huge Palazzo Grimani, built about 1550 by a procurator.

 Hurrying to shelter.

-It was over in half an hour, but it was dramatic while it lasted.
-Hail splashes in the foreground.
+It was over in half an hour but dramatic while it lasted.

 This is probably the most famous of the houses along the Grand Canal: it's the Ca' D'oro, or "house of gold," finished in 1440 by Matteo Raverti for Marino Contarini.
 A left wing may have been planned but was never built.
 Once bright with white, black, blue, and gold paint, the Ca' D'oro's brilliance is now subdued.
 Reminiscent of the Doge's Palace?
 You bet: Ruskin goes so far as to say that "every Gothic building in Venice which resembles the latter [the Doge's Palace] is a copy of it."

 The building under wraps is the Palazzo Miani Coletti Giusti, 1766; that on the right, the Palazzo Giustinian Pesaro, from about 1450.